fellesverkstedet/1810-CNC-Addons/README.md

 ### Tips n tricks

+ - Max spindle RPM is 9200.
+Feedrates should be half of what you use with the same bit on a ShopBot *(max 18000RPM)*, and pass depths should be lots shallower.
  - The machines are very precise, but very weak.
-For precision results you almost always need a fishing removing the last 0.05-0.1mm
+For precision results you almost always need to set up a finishing pass removing the last 0.05-0.1mm
- - Skim cuts can also work well somtimes (running the samme job  again)
+ - Skim cuts can also work sometimes *(running the same job  again)*

 ### Axes